ZAS0/Lead-Tracker-Chrome-Extension/Readme.md

 How to use:
 a) Download the repo in your local sysytem.
-b) Upload the File in chrome Extension.
+b) Upload the Files in chrome Extension.
-c) You are raedy to go.
+c) You are ready to go.